 -

-AOM is dedicated to fostering creativity, discovery, and a deeper understanding of what it means to be alive as a developing human being.
+AOM is dedicated to fostering creativity, discovery, and a deeper understanding of what it means to be alive as a developing human being in the age of globalization and artificial intelligence.

 Moshe Feldenkrais – Awareness through movement